Top 5 Common Mistakes in Full Body Workouts and How to Fix Them

 - Rest: 45 seconds between sets

-- Modification: Drop to your knees for an easier version or elevate your feet for a harder version.
+- Modification: Perform on your knees for an easier version.
+Elevate your feet for a harder version.

 - Seated Hamstring Stretch: 30 seconds each leg